Lord Shiva is one of the greatest gods in Hindusm - Buddha statues

 There are different forms Lord Shiva has taken in order to save humanity or for his personal reason.

-Mahadev is largely seen in five of his aspects.
-They are aghora, Ishana, Tat purusha, vamadeva, and Rudra.
-Panchavaktra ( Panchamukhi ) form is the one form of all these aspects.
+1. Panchavaktra Form: Mahadev is often portrayed in five aspects: aghora, Ishana, Tat purusha, vamadeva and Rudra.
+The Panchavaktra (Panchamukhi) form embodies these aspects.

-This form of Lord Shiva is the greatest conqueror of Death itself.
+4. Mahamrityunaya Form: This form of Lord Shiva conquers death itself.

-Lord Shiva is worshipped in his invisible form as the lingam.
-Linga is considered as the symbol to represent the formless Hindu Deity Lord Shiva.
-In Hindu tradition, Shiva linga is used for worshipping in Hindu temples.
-In Hindu legend, Shiva Linga is a symbol of energy of Lord Shiva.
-Hindu worshippers often represent Shiva Linga along with Yoni, a symbol of energy of Goddess Shakti or Parvati.
+Lord Shiva is worshipped in the form of the Shiva Linga.
+The Linga symbolizes the formless Hindu deity, Lord Shiva, and is used for worship in Hindu temples.
+In Hindu tradition, the Shiva Linga represents the energy of Lord Shiva, often depicted alongside the Yoni, symbolizing the energy of Goddess Shakti or Parvati.

-In ancient Hindu scriptures, Shiva Purana describes the greatness of Shiva linga as the linga is depicted as the cause of all causes in the universe.
-It is also said that Lord Shiva appeared from Shiva Linga and that’s why Lord Shiva sometimes seen superior to other Hindu Trinity deity, Lord Brahma and Lord Vishnu .
-In other Purana of Hindu Scripture, Linga was the first form that appeared when creation took place and will be the last form before the complete destruction of creation took place.
+According to Hindu scriptures, the Shiva Linga is described as the cause of all causes in the universe.
+It is believed that Lord Shiva emerged from the Shiva Linga.
+In some Puranas, the Linga is considered the first form to appear during creation and the last form before the complete destruction of the universe.

-Shiva Linga consists of three different parts.
-The base part of Shiva Linga is Brahma-Pitha, the middle part is known as “Vishnu-Pitha” and the upper part is known as “Shiva-Pitha”.
-In India, there are 12 Jyotir Lingas and 5 Pancha-Bhuta Lingas which are considered the holiest Shiva Lingas in India.
-The 12 Jyotir Shiva Lingas are Kedarnath, Kashi Vishwanath, Somnath, Bajinath, Rameswar, Ghrusneswar, Bhimshankar, Mahakal, Mallikaarjun, Amaleshwar, Nageshwar, and Trymbakeshwar.
-The five Pancha-Bhuta Lingas are Kalahastishwar, Jambukeshwar, Arunachaleshwar, Ekambareshwar, and Nataraja.
+The Shiva Linga consists of three parts: the base (Brahma-Pitha), the middle (Vishnu-Pitha), and the upper part (Shiva-Pitha).
+In India, there are 12 Jyotir Lingas and 5 Pancha-Bhuta Lingas, considered the holiest Shiva Lingas.
+The 12 Jyotir Shiva Lingas include Kedarnath, Kashi Vishwanath, Somnath, Bajinath, Rameswar, Ghrusneswar, Bhimshankar, Mahakal, Mallikaarjun, Amaleshwar, Nageshwar and Trymbakeshwar.
+The five Pancha-Bhuta Lingas are Kalahastishwar, Jambukeshwar, Arunachaleshwar, Ekambareshwar and Nataraja.

 Types of Shiva Lingas